KurtYilmaz/rock-paper-scissors/README.md

 Extra unit testing was done for exposure to Jest.
 [For more information on getting started with Jest, click here.](https://jestjs.io/docs/en/getting-started)

-Run 'npm install' in the root directory to run tests.
+Run `npm install` in the root directory to run tests.